 kubectl port-forward commands will be important.
 I will cover interactions with k8s in a future post.

 As I mentioned, this was meant to be an introduction post about k8s.
-In this post we explored what k8s is, why you might consider using it, the basic concepts, and some basic information about deploying and interacting with k8s.
+This post explored what k8s is, why you might consider using it, the basic concepts, and some basic information about deploying and interacting with k8s.
 In the next post, I will cover how to run k8s locally on your system.